Table of Contents

 Does red light therapy work on the ears?

-Yes, red light therapy heals many ear-related conditions by reducing inflammation and enhancing blood circulation.
+Yes, red light therapy can help many ear-related conditions by reducing inflammation and enhancing blood circulation.

 How did I heal my Eustachian tube dysfunction?

-I was plagued with persistent ear pressure, fullness, and pain that made it hard to live everyday life.
+I was plagued with persistent ear pressure, fullness, and pain.
 Nasal sprays and other drugs offered little help, so I resorted to red light therapy.
-Regular use of a good red light device decreased the inflammation and enhanced drainage in my ears.
-In the course of time, the symptoms disappeared, and I felt normal again, without using drugs or surgery.
+Regular use of a quality red light device decreased the inflammation and enhanced drainage in my ears.
+Over time, the symptoms disappeared, and I felt normal again, without using drugs or surgery.

 Who cannot use red light therapy?

-You should not use red light therapy if you are taking medications that cause light sensitivity or if you have serious skin conditions such as skin cancer.
+You should not use red light therapy if you are taking medications that cause light sensitivity or if you have serious skin conditions such as skin cancer without consulting a doctor.

 Can red light therapy heal TMJ?